Get Vaccinated for Seasonal Flu Now!

 As of December 20, 2017, there have already been 8 flu-related deaths in children reported to the Centers for Disease Control and Prevention (CDC).
 Vaccination remains the most important step in being protected against influenza and its complications.
 All child care providers should get the flu vaccine and strongly encourage all others to do the same.

-Prevent the Spread of Germs:
+Prevent the Spread of Germs

-excluding children and caregivers who are sick.
 Any child with respiratory symptoms (cough, runny nose, or sore throat) and fever should be excluded from their child care program.
 The child can return after the fever has resolved (without the use of fever-reducing medicine), the child is able to participate in normal activities, and staff can care for the child without compromising their ability to care for the other children in the group.

 Managing Infectious Diseases in Child Care and Schools: A Quick Reference Guide (4th Edition)

 AAP manual provides child care directors, teachers, and caregivers with important information about the prevention and management of influenza and other infectious diseases that circulate in group care settings.
 The guide contains helpful reference guides, including quick reference sheets on specific conditions or diseases.
 Detailed chapters address infection control measures, immunizations, and inclusion/exclusion criteria.